Getty Images/iStockphoto

 A graphic lists six elements of data quality: accuracy, completeness, consistency, timeliness, uniqueness and validity.

-But the scale and speed of decision-making was different before generative AI.
+But the scale and speed of decision-making were different before generative AI.
 So were the checks and balances.
 As a result, both the benefits of good data quality and consequences of bad data quality were different.

 Until the onset of self-service analytics spurred by vendors such as Tableau and Qlik some 15 years ago, data management and analytics were isolated to teams of IT professionals working in concert with data analysts.
 Consumers -- the analysts -- usually had to submit a request to data stewards, who would then take the request and develop a report or dashboard that could be analyzed to inform a decision.